turbulenz/webgl_benchmark/README.rst

 The scoring system used for Polycraft.gl_ attempts to provide end-users with a summary of their browser/platform/hardware capability in a method that is easy to run and understand.
 The final score the benchmark provides is a sum of the score from each of the tests run in the benchmark.
 Each test has an equal score weighting.
 The benchmark score attempts to compare the machine to a theoretical machine that is able to play the benchmark at real-time at the intended resolution.
 If a machine is able to achieve this then it will be awarded the maximum score for that test.
 For example if the benchmark contains a gameplay recording at 60 frames per second and the machine is able to play the same frames back at 45 frames per second the machine will be awarded 3/4 of the score available.

 To measure how fast a machine can run the tests the benchmark measures from one point in a frame to the same point in the next frame.
-The benchmark has no visibility of whether or not the information it dispatched has been rendered so it relies on the frequency of the requestAnimationFrame callback to tell it whether it more frames can be dispatched.
+The benchmark has no visibility of whether or not the information it dispatched has been rendered so it relies on the frequency of the requestAnimationFrame callback to tell it whether more frames can be dispatched.
 A machine that is unable to process WebGL commands at the rate at which they are dispatched will increase the time between frames which in turn will affect the score awarded.

 Recommendations